Phyronnaz/VoxelDoc/installation.rst

 Manual installation
 -------------------

+They are 2 versions of the plugin: 4.XX.XX, and 4.XX.XX-TextureArrays.
+To use the TextureArrays one, you need to use a custom build of the engine: see :doc:`texturearrays` for more info

 * In your game’s root directory, create a folder named Plugins
 * Copy the Voxel folder into it.
 You should have something like::